 But how rational is the fear of running out of power and becoming stranded while driving an EV?
 And is there a way to overcome range anxiety?
 With these tips, we’ll help you feel comfortable and confident behind the wheel of a fully electric car.

 Back in the late 90s when the term was coined, range anxiety was justified with those early electric cars.
 Today, it is more to do with psychology than the actual real-life range of EVs.
 Take a look at some of the ranges of EVs in the SHARE NOW fleet, for example.
-The BMW i3, up to 260 kilometres.
 The Fiat 500e, up to 320 kilometres.
 The Peugeot e-208, up to 362 kilometres!
 That’s plenty for venturing out of the city for a road trip - and that’s on a single charge.

 Once you’ve realised that your EV is indeed capable of your desired range, use the wealth of real-time data available to reinforce this belief.
 Modern electric cars offer statistics such as your remaining battery charge, your remaining kilometres and data letting you know how optimal your driving style is.
 There are also live traffic updates, maps and charging station locations available at the touch of a button.
 Use the data.
 Trust the data.
 Range anxiety is often irrational.

 It goes without saying that a little planning goes a long way when it comes to a road trip, but this is even more important when you’re driving a fully electric vehicle.
 Pre-planning your route, and where you will stop to charge, can help you tackle range anxiety head on.
 Give yourself a generous buffer to account for weather or driving style variables in your range if you need to.
 Once on the road, go back to that real-time data to double-check your plan is actually going to plan.